knative/docs/serving/updating-existing-app.md

 # Updating an Existing App

 This guide demonstrates how to update an application that is serving traffic to a new version.
-With Knative, it's easy to reroute traffic from one version of an application to another by changing the routing configuration.
+With Knative, you can reroute traffic from one version of an application to another by changing the routing configuration.